Disclosure

 ✅ This Is a Great Fit If You…

-- Drive a larger vehicle like a truck, minivan, or SUV where the 12-inch screen won’t feel oversized.
+- Drive a larger vehicle like a truck, minivan, or SUV and want a huge, clear digital rearview mirror.

 ❌ You Might Want to Look Elsewhere If…